contri-dev/Courses/README.md

 # courses
-In this Repo I store the projects of all courses I take.
+In this repo I store the projects developed in all courses I take.